pappscalle/yahtzee/README.md

 # yahtzee
-Object oriented Yahtzee game in Java
+Text based Yahtzee game in Java

+A small(?) test just for playing around with streams, best practice OOP and design patterns.